Saturday, November 30, 2013

 53 In the light of these authorities, the Senior Member concluded that disclosure of the documents sought would involve ‘the unreasonable disclosure of information relating to the personal affairs’ of the complainant.
 The basis for that conclusion was set out at [26] of his reasons for decision:

 At this point in my oral submissions, the Senior Member interrupted and said that he disagreed with my statement.
 He said words similar to that he was “quite sure that any release to [me] would also be a release to the world at large”.
 I said that I disagreed with the Senior Member and started to explain that if any documents were ordered to be released, they would be released to me and that if any other person wanted the same documents, they would have to go through the process of making an FOI request.
 Instead, the other person would have to go through the same process and make an FOI request to Victoria Police.
 The Senior Member again said that he disagreed, stating that the documents would be released to the world at large.
 The Senior Member then asked Mr Dennis if he agreed with him.
 Mr Dennis said that he did.
 The hearing was then adjourned for the lunch break.
 During the break, I telephoned Mr Jason Pizer of counsel and raised the “world at large” point with him.
-I had not engaged Pizer to act on my behalf when I spoke with him.
+I had not engaged Pizer to act on my behalf when I spoke with him.56 The Victoria Police, who were of course represented before VCAT, did not challenge the accuracy of the respondent’s account, as set out in his affidavit.
+I therefore proceed upon the assumption that it correctly records what took place.
+The respondent plainly sought to be heard on the question of dissemination of the information contained in the documents if they were to be provided to him.
+The Senior Member ruled that the extent of any dissemination of the documents was an irrelevant consideration.

 At the commencement of the afternoon session, I made a formal request for leave to make a further written submission to the Tribunal on the point of “release to the world at large”.
 I informed the Tribunal that I had spoken to Mr Pizer who had told me that this point was complex and that the Tribunal would benefit from a short written submission on the point.